embrace-io/embrace-android-sdk/README.md

 The Embrace Android SDK builds on top of [OpenTelemetry](https://opentelemetry.io) to capture performance data for Android apps, enabling full-stack observability of your system by connecting mobile and backend telemetry in a seamless way.

-Telemetry recorded through this SDK can consumed on the Embrace platform for Embrace customers, but it can also be used by those who are not Embrace customers to export collected data directly to any OTel Collector.
-In effect, this SDK is an alternative to [opentelemetry-android](https://github.com/open-telemetry/opentelemetry-android) or using the
+Telemetry recorded through this SDK can be consumed on the Embrace platform for Embrace customers, but it can also be used by those who are not Embrace customers to export collected data directly to any OTel Collector, either one that they host or is hosted by another vendors.
-[OpenTelemetry Java SDK](https://github.com/open-telemetry/opentelemetry-java) directly for Android apps that want to leverage the
+In effect, this SDK is an alternative to [opentelemetry-android](https://github.com/open-telemetry/opentelemetry-android) or using the [OpenTelemetry Java SDK](https://github.com/open-telemetry/opentelemetry-java) directly for Android apps that want to leverage the
-OpenTelemetry ecosystem for observability.
+OpenTelemetry ecosystem for observability, but also want all the advanced telemetry capture that Embrace is known for like ANR thread sampling, native crash capture, and so forth.

 Currently, only Spans and Logs are supported, but other signals will be added in the future.

 # Getting Started
 ## Non-Embrace Users